by Texas Homesteader

 We try to use only collected rainwater for outside purposes.
-I’ve certainly had to buckle a few times from my stubborn “Use only rainwater when watering plants” mindset in order to save our trees and shrubs during the last two years of drought.
+I’ve certainly had to buckle a few times from my stubborn “Use only rainwater when watering plants” mindset in order to save our trees and shrubs during consecutive years of drought.

 But typically our outside water usage is 100% from rainwater collection.
-Although there have been minor start-up costs involved with my water conservation efforts, I’m blessed to have a very handy husband who can pretty much fabricate anything I need done for very little cash outlay.
+Although there have been minor start-up costs involved with my rainwater collection systems, I’ve been able to spend very little little cash for these options.

 Water Barrel To Capture Rainwater

-He also installed an overflow that drains into an adjoining container when the rain barrel is full.
+RancherMan also installed an overflow that drains into a large adjoining container when the rain barrel is full.
 There’s never standing water in the overflow container for long since it’s ideal for dipping my watering can into when watering potted plants on our back porch.